Summer Camps Policies and Procedures

 403.210.4494

-Sign-in procedure: First day of SAIT Youth Programs
+Sign-in procedure: First day of SAIT Summer Camps

-SAIT Youth Programs will not accept a participant into a program until the Camper Information and Waiver (CIW) form is completed.
+SAIT Summer Camps will not accept a participant into a program until the Camper Information and Waiver (CIW) form is completed.

-It is the responsibility of the families to confirm or complete any outstanding paperwork by the first day of the program.
-SAIT Summer Camps recommend that participants arrive by 8:30 am and are accompanied by a parent or guardian on the first day of camp.
+Families are responsible for confirming or completing any outstanding paperwork by the first day of the program.
+SAIT Summer Camps recommends that participants arrive by 8:30 am and are accompanied by a parent or guardian on the first day of camp.

 Families may allow participants to sign themselves into the program and do not need to accompany the participant to the sign-on location.